Date reviewed: October 2017 | Tested by: John Milbank | Price: £187.95 | Weight: 11.71kg | https://securityforbikes.com/

 The round links, which have a typical thickness of 19.2-19.5mm, displayed nothing more than minor surface marks when we attempted to cut with 42” bolt croppers.

 Using a sledge hammer, we gave up after five minutes of constant attack, the chain only deforming on the surface.
 Keep in mind though that, like most other chains, if a thief uses freeze spray correctly, they can seriously compromise a chain’s resistance to a noisy hammer attack, so it’s important that you still always try to keep your chain and lock off the ground.

-Using our mains-powered angle-grinder with a 1.2mm cutting disc, we got through a link is 26.5 seconds.
+Using our mains-powered angle-grinder with a 1.2mm cutting disc, cutting the chain took an above-average amount of time.
 We use a mains grinder as a benchmark – a battery grinder is impractical for multiple cutting tests – and this is ideal conditions, with easy access to the chain.
 Always keep any security product as inaccessible as possible.

 Resistance to attack: padlock